HTML Website Exercise/Quiz:

 · Create a Canadian History background story

-( it will be your reference to set up web page)
+(It will be your reference to set up the web page.)

 · Create your own story in a team